fischuu/fischuu.github.io/presentations/SlidifyYourPresentations/index.md

 * RStudio also powers 'Shiny', a web application framework for R.

-* One not so common, but very useful feature is the project feature.
+* One not so commonly used, but very useful feature is the project feature.

 ---

 ## GitHub

-* Supposedly most of you also have heard about GitHub (or at least git)
+* Supposedly most of you also have heard about [GitHub](https://github.com/) (or at least git)

-* git is a revision control system, initially developed 2005 by Linus Torvalds for the Linux kernel.
+* [git](https://git-scm.com/) is a revision control system, initially developed 2005 by Linus Torvalds for the Linux kernel.

 * GitHub is a filehosting service (founded 2008) that is based on the git technology.